 The scope section should not duplicate any portion of the findings section.
 Therefore, when findings are identified, much of the required detail listed below should be stated only in the findings section, resulting in a much shorter scope section.

-When no findings are identified, the scope section should, when germane to the inspection, include (1) how the inspection was conducted (i.e., the methods of inspection), (2) what was inspected, (3) where the inspection took place (i.e., what room(s) or buildings), as well as (4) the inspection objectives and/or criteria for determining whether the is in compliance.
+When no findings are identified, the scope section should, when germane to the inspection, include (1) how the inspection was conducted (i.e., the methods of inspection), (2) what was inspected, (3) where the inspection took place (i.e., what room(s) or buildings), as well as (4) the inspection objectives and/or criteria for determining whether the permit holder is in compliance.

 If a substantive portion of the inspection activity was conducted at a location other than the plant, (e.g., an in-office review or at a vendor facility), then identify where the inspection took place.

-Findings.There should always be a readilyidentifiable connection between the stated inspection scope and the reported findings.
+Findings.
+The findings section contains documentation of findings identified during the inspection.
+There should always be a readily-identifiable connection between the stated inspection scope and the reported findings.

-are assessed for significance and documented using the guidance for traditional enforcement contained in the NRC Enforcement Policy and NRC Enforcement Manual.documentation should include enough detailed information for an interested reader to understand what the requirement was, how it was not met, and how the significance of the was determined.
-The description of the should also include when the occurred, how long it existed, and planned or taken corrective actions.
-Assign each issue a tracking number starting with the type (NOV, NCV, AV, URI) followed by the docket number, the inspection report number and a sequential number starting with “01.”
+Violations are assessed for significance and documented using the guidance for traditional enforcement contained in the NRC Enforcement Policy and NRC Enforcement Manual.
+Finding documentation should include enough detailed information for an interested reader to understand what the requirement was, how it was not met, and how the significance of the finding was determined.
+The description of the finding should also include when the finding occurred, how long it existed, and planned or taken corrective actions.
+Assign each issue a tracking number starting with the finding type (NOV, NCV, AV, NON, NOD, URI) followed by the docket number, the inspection report number and a sequential number starting with “01.”
 For example, the second NOV in inspection report number 05000999/2021201 would be assigned the tracking number NOV 05000999/2021201-02.

 Inspector follow-up issues (IFIs) are used to track issues where the inspector performed a partial inspection and wants to document an issue that requires inspection completion later.
 IFIs should contain enough information so that a different inspector can understand the issue and complete the inspection without further guidance.
-IFIs are assigned tracking numbers in the same format as .
+IFIs are assigned tracking numbers in the same format as findings.

-If no of significance than minor are identified during the inspection, include statement “No of more than minor significance were identified.”
+If no findings of significance more than minor are identified during the inspection, include a statement similar to “No findings of more than minor significance were identified.”

 4.9 Exit Meeting(s) Summary.
-The final section of each inspection report briefly summarizes the exit meeting(s), which is also described in the first paragraph of the cover letter and identifies the most senior manager who attended the meeting(s), and includes the following information:
+The final section of each inspection report briefly summarizes the exit meeting(s), which is also described in the first paragraph of the cover letter and identifies the most senior permit holder manager who attended the meeting(s), and includes the following information:

 Absence of Proprietary Information.
 At the exit meeting, the inspectors should verify that information which the inspector reviews during the meeting and intends to include in the report is not proprietary.
-If the does not identify any material as proprietary, the exit meeting summary should include a sentence to that effect.
+If the permit holder does not identify any material as proprietary, the exit meeting summary should include a sentence to that effect.

-Management Directive 12, Security, addresses minimum handling requirements.
-For current instructions on actions to take if the report includes proprietary material, contact the security advisor.
+Management Directive 12, “Security,” addresses minimum handling requirements.
+For current instructions on actions to take if the report includes proprietary material, contact the applicable NRC office security advisor.

 Note: Inspectors should be aware of minimum requirements for handling classified and sensitive-unclassified information (i.e., safeguards information, official use only, and proprietary information).
 When an inspection is likely to involve SUNSI or proprietary information (i.e., given the technical area or other considerations of inspection scope), how to handle such information should be discussed at the entrance meeting.